Twalsh03/pi-airspace-monitor/README.md

 Disclaimer:

-None og this has been tested as of yet.
+None of this has been tested as of yet.

 This is a WIP